Indirect Inference With(Out) Constraints: Indirect Inference With(Out) Constraints

 Let us acknowledge, however, an important difference of philosophy between the definitions of $\tilde{\beta}_{TH}^{CFS}(\theta )$ and $\tilde{\beta} _{TH}^{c}(\theta )$.
 In the former case, we make a Newton-Raphson improvement of $\tilde{\beta}_{TH}^{r}(\theta )$, while in the latter case we remain true to $\hat{\beta}_{T}^{r}$.
 In this respect, we obviously set the focus on score matching and, as a consequence, a comparison with our score-based approach is straightforward.
 More precisely, if we define another Wald-based I-I estimator, the solution of

 we see that, from the formulas above, this minimization program can be equivalently written as

 which is nothing but minimizing a certain norm of $\bar{m}_{TH}[\theta ;\widehat{\beta }_{T}]$ exactly as in equation \eqref{unr}.\footnote{ It might be argued that we are not exactly minimizing a norm w.r.t. $\theta $ since the weighting matrix itself depends on $\theta $ .
 However, it must be realized that this is immaterial, both for consistency and asymptotic distribution, to replace the occurrence of $\theta $\ in the weighting matrix\ by a first-step consistent estimator.
-This argument is quite similar to the one of equivalence between continuously updated GMM (Hansen, Heaton and Yaron, 1996) and efficient two-step GMM.}
+This argument is quite similar to the one of equivalence between continuously updated GMM (Hansen, Heaton and Yaron, 1996) and efficient two-step GMM.} As observed by a referee, for the above Wald-based I-I estimator, the auxiliary parameters are never estimated on simulated data, only on the observed data, which can be convenient if the chosen auxiliary model is computationally challenging in some manner{, and signifies that we are basically back to a ``score-based'' I-I approach. }